Racial achievement gap in the United States: Efforts to narrow the achievement gap

 The United States has seen a variety of different attempts to narrow the racial achievement gap.
 These attempts include focusing on the importance of early childhood education, using federal standards based reforms, and implementing institutional changes.
-Despite the fact that there are efforts to narrow the achievement gap, the consequences of the achievement gap will still be felt for many years.
+The consequences of the achievement gap will still be felt for years.
 For instance, The Oakland achievement gap grew by 11 percent between 2011 and 2013.
-This rate is alarming because it is a quicker pace than 80 percent of other major nationwide cities.
+This rate is a quicker pace than 80 percent of other major nationwide cities.
 This means that Oakland's achievement gap is larger than half of California's cities.
-However, attempts to narrow the achievement gap have been met with resistance.
+Attempts to narrow the achievement gap have been met with resistance.
 For example, in August 2020, the US Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.

-Explanations for the achievement gap and concerns over its effects and even the existence of such a gap are widely contested.
+Explanations for the achievement gap and concerns over its effects and even the existence of such a gap are contested.
 These explanations are also the source of much controversy, especially since efforts to "close the gap" have become some of the more politically prominent education reform issues.
 The issues that the achievement gap perpetuate also hold politically charged issues.
 For example, the cause of the Latino education crisis is not attributable to any single factor.
 It is likely the result of multiple variables—all of which can have an effect on one another—ranging from social, economic, and educational conditions to inadequate social services and families with exceptionally low human and social capital.
 The effects of the achievement gap in school can be seen later in life for students.
 For example, since schools often lack the resources to meet many students' most basic educational needs and since there are few entry-level jobs that provide a living wage and benefits available to those without higher education or special skills in the economy, many are left at a disadvantage.
 The following attempts have all been made in order to counteract the effects of the achievement gap at schools.
 They range from nationwide, government-led initiatives to smaller school-based initiatives.